Adopt

 Story

-This cutie pie is HELEN!
-She is a sweet, gentle, little girl who would LOVE to be your new best friend!
-Age: approx. 2 years Weight: approximately 8 lbs Fully vetted (fixed, shots, heartworm tested negative, dewormed, microchip) Adoption fee $400 Please email for an application: SimplyGraceRescue@gmail.com
+This cutie pie is LIL GIRL!
+She is an ADORABLE, sweet, little lady who would LOVE to be your new best friend!
+Age: approx. 7 years Weight: approximately 8-10 lbs Fully vetted (fixed, shots, heartworm tested negative, dewormed, microchip) Adoption fee $400 Please email for an application: SimplyGraceRescue@gmail.com

-We'll also keep you updated on Saga's adoption status with email updates.
+We'll also keep you updated on Barney's adoption status with email updates.

 Chihuahua